anwarselo/RexOS/development/TO_DO_LIST.md

 ## Next Immediate Steps

-1. **Test and refine image caption handling**
+1. **Implement text processing stream**
+   - Create dedicated function node for text message processing
+   - Ensure proper data flow and error handling
+   - Test with various text message formats

+2. **Implement image processing stream**
+   - Complete media URL retrieval and download functionality
+   - Integrate with vision model for image analysis
+   - Implement caption extraction and interpretation
-   - Verify classification works correctly with image captions
+   - Test with various image types and captions

+3. **Implement audio transcription stream**
+   - Create dedicated function node for audio message processing
+   - Implement media download for audio files
+   - Integrate with transcription service
-   - Test with various types of captions
+   - Test with various audio message types
-   - Ensure proper data flow through the workflow

-2. **Implement memory storage in Supabase**
+4. **Implement memory storage in Supabase**
    - Create necessary tables in Supabase
    - Develop workflow for storing classified memories
    - Test storage and retrieval functionality

-3. **Enhance error handling**
-   - Add robust error handling to all nodes
-   - Implement logging for debugging
-   - Create recovery mechanisms for common failure points

 ## Notes and Considerations

-- Prioritize fixing the image caption handling issue
+- Prioritize implementing the separate processing streams for better maintainability
-- Focus on core functionality before adding new features
+- Focus on proper media handling for images and audio before adding advanced features
-- Ensure all code is properly documented and stored according to guidelines
+- Ensure robust error handling in each processing stream
+- Test each stream independently before integrating them
 - Update the Done List after completing each action with precise timestamps

 > **Note**: This To Do List is a living document and will be updated regularly as tasks are completed and new priorities emerge.
 Completed tasks will be moved to the [DONE_LIST.md](./DONE_LIST.md) file with appropriate timestamps.